mrcavalcanti/mosaicoo/docs/sources/dashboards/time-range-controls.md

 | This Year              | `now/Y`     | `now/Y`     |
 | Previous fiscal year   | `now-1y/fy` | `now-1y/fy` |

-### Note about Grafana alerting
+### Note about Mosaicoo alerting

-For Grafana alerting, we do not support the following syntaxes at this time.
+For Mosaicoo alerting, we do not support the following syntaxes at this time.

 - now+n for future timestamps.
 - now-1n/n for "start of n until end of n" since this is an absolute timestamp.